 VI.
 GOD INSTILLS IN THE LEADER THE VALUE OF HARD WORK

 God instills in the leader the value of the hard work.
 This is one of the things that I really value about my father.
 He loved the soil and he loved to grow things and worked on that all the time.
 He loved his work.
 He could always work a little bit longer in the evening.
 Sometimes on Sunday it was hard for him to do nothing.
 I learned from my father to love my work.
-When I want to relax I still always want to do a little bit more of CBLT.
+When I want to relax I still always want to do a little bit more of New Life.